 Not enough credit is given to Englishman John Hawkins who, with Eldred engineering, produced many of the crucial tracks of the sixties and gave them that edge and attack that still sets them apart.
 Witness the famed intro on 'How Is The Air Up There?', or the timpanis on 'Till We Kissed' (recorded upstairs at Saratoga because they couldn't get downstairs into the custom built studio).

-I’ve not tried to provide extensive bios for those acts, for that I’d point you at AudioCulture, John Dix's Stranded In Paradise, Roger Watkin's mighty books, Hostage To The Beat and When The Rock Got Rolling, and John K Smith's Just For The Record (all three sadly out of print at the time of writing).
+I’ve not tried to provide extensive bios for those acts, for that I’d point you at AudioCulture, John Dix's Stranded In Paradise, Roger Watkin's mighty books, Hostage To The Beat and When The Rock Got Rolling, and John K Smith's Just For The Record (all four sadly out of print at the time of writing).